 pope the Bishop of Rome, successor of Saint Peter, and leader of the Roman Catholic Church.
 Because he has the authority to act in the name of Christ, the pope is called the Vicar of Christ.
-The pope and all the bishops together make up the living, teaching office of the Church.
+The pope and all the bishops together make up the living, teaching office of the Church, the Magisterium.

-prayer the raising of our hearts and minds to God.
+poverty a vow taken by religious men and women to live a simple lifestyle and to give up control of material possessions prayer the raising of our hearts and minds to God.
 We are able to speak to and listen to God in prayer because he teaches us how to pray.